geeknik/my-awesome-stars/README.md

 ## Go

 - [github/github-mcp-server](https://github.com/github/github-mcp-server) - GitHub's official MCP Server
-- [safedep/vet](https://github.com/safedep/vet) - 🚀 Policy driven vetting of open source packages with malicious code analysis
+- [safedep/vet](https://github.com/safedep/vet) - 🚀 Code Analysis & Policy as Code for Open Source Software Supply Chain
 - [bernardo-bruning/ollama-copilot](https://github.com/bernardo-bruning/ollama-copilot) - Proxy that allows you to use ollama as a copilot like Github copilot
 - [yusuf-musleh/mmar](https://github.com/yusuf-musleh/mmar) - mmar is a zero-dependency, self-hostable, cross-platform HTTP tunnel that exposes your localhost to the world on a public URL.
 Written in Go.
 - [subtrace/subtrace](https://github.com/subtrace/subtrace) - Wireshark for Docker containers